blainne/blainne.github.io/_posts/2017-05-30-fsharp-unzip-function.md

     (s1, s2)
 ~~~~

 This function is so simple, it could even be written as a one-liner.
-We just want to be a bit verbose, since this is for learning purposes.
+We're a bit verbose, since this is for learning purposes.
 More: we don't really need the types to be explicit.
 F#'s type inference works great here, so from now on, I'll skip the type annotations.

 This first naive version of unzip has a huge drawback: it iterates over the sequence twice.
 Let's try to fix it.

-### Approach 2 - the basic fold
+### Approach two - the basic fold
 Folds are very powerful functions.
 You can easily implement a `map` just using some member of the family of folds.
 Let's just try to use one of the most basic ones which is just `Seq.fold`.

 ~~~~ fsharp